the-turing-way/bookdash/.github/ISSUE_TEMPLATE/bookdash-planning-issue.md

 - [ ] Take screenshots or group photos (with permission) to share in reports or social media

 ## After the Event - Planning Committee leads with support from Community Working Group / Research Community Manager
-- [ ] Send a thank you email to everyone on the Planning Committee for their work
+- [ ] Sends a thank you email to everyone on the Planning Committee for their work
 - [ ] Send a thank you email to participants for their work
 - [ ] Move bio and highlight from the GitHub issue to the Contributors Record
+- [ ] Set up a debrief meeting with the planning committee and coordinate the report writing tasks
 - [ ] Write up report of the event (number of pull requests, issue, chapters, and other significant news) to share with the participants and public
 - [ ] Share the update via the newsletter
-- [ ] Set up a debrief meeting with the planning committee